Kagoro: Climate

 Gworog has an average annual temperature of about 24.8 C, average yearly highs of about 28.6 C and lows of 18.8 C. The town has zero rainfalls at the ends and beginnings of the year with a yearly average precipitation of about 28.1 mm, and an average humidity of 53.7%, similar to that of Zangon Kataf, Zonkwa and Kafanchan.

 Education

 The Catholic Society of African Missions (SMA) has its northern Nigeria headquarters in Gworok, and the Evangelical Church Winning All (ECWA) denomination has a strong presence there, with both a theological college and a School of Health Technology.

 Economy

 Tourism

 Gworog is attractive for tourists because of its mountainous scenery and cultural events such as the Afan Festival, a National festival which is celebrated annually on 1 January.

 Cultural festivals

 Gworog is notable for its Afan National Festival, celebrated on January 1 of every year, with people coming from different parts of the country to join the celebration.

+Hospitality

+The town has a number of motels for visitors.